 It’s common for locals to eat out as a family.
 As a result, waiters are welcoming, or at least accepting of children.
 Best of all, the region’s cuisine is generally child-friendly, being simple and varied, although you should always make sure the meat is well cooked.
 On the downside, Middle Eastern ice creams may be too much of a risk for tender young stomachs and, although some places have high chairs, they’re very much in the minority.
 Kids’ menus are rare except in Western-style hotel restaurants in larger cities.

 The beaches of the Middle East are ideal for families and factoring in some beach time to go with the region’s more adult attractions can be a wise move.
 The safest and most easily accessible place to begin is Turkey’s Mediterranean coast.
 Egypt, Jordan, Israel, the UAE and Oman all have excellent beaches, many of which have a range of activities on offer, from boat rides to diving and snorkelling.

 Unlike any vaguely news-savvy adult, most children have yet to have their perceptions of the Middle East distorted by stereotypes.
 Discovering for themselves just how friendly the people of the Middle East can be is a lesson that will last a lifetime.
 More than that, your own chances of meeting locals (especially local families) is greatly enhanced if you’re travelling as a family.

 Temples & Castles

-- Temple of Karnak A sound-and-light show that’s a great alternative to history books.
+- Karnak Temple, Egypt A sound-and-light show that’s a great alternative to history books.

-- Petra If they’ve seen Indiana Jones, watch them go wide-eyed with recognition.
+- Petra, Jordan If they’ve seen Indiana Jones, watch them go wide-eyed with recognition.

 - Karak & Shobak Jordanian castles filled with legends of knights and damsels in distress.

-- Cappadocia Fairy-tale landscape made for a child’s fertile imagination.
+- Cappadocia, Turkey Fairy-tale landscape made for a child’s fertile imagination.

 Beaches & Activities